The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Comparison with Simulations

 \subsection{The effects of AGN feedback in SIMBA}

 We further examine the relationship between $n$ and the black hole (BH) mass $M_{\rm BH}$ in the galaxies for the two simulations at $z=0$, as shown in Figure \ref{fig:BH_siml}.
 We find a weak positive correlation between $n$ and $M_{\rm BH}$ in both TNG300 and S100.
-We consider this to be natural because a larger $n$ typically implies that a galaxy has a more dominant bulge component, and many studies reported a positive correlation between bulge and black hole mass \citep{mclure2002black, wandel2002black, mcconnell2013revisiting, davis2019black}.
+It might be because a larger $n$ typically implies that a galaxy has a more dominant bulge component, and many studies reported a positive correlation between bulge and black hole mass \citep{mclure2002black, wandel2002black, mcconnell2013revisiting, davis2019black}.
 We also display the relationship between $M_{\rm BH}$ and $M_h$, revealing strong positive correlations.
 We can derive the relationship between ${\rm log}M_h$ and $n$ by combining the best-fit equations in ${\rm log}M_{\rm BH}-n$ and ${\rm log}M_{\rm BH}-{\rm log}M_h$ panels, and we find that the results are consistent with those obtained from the direct fitting shown in Figure \ref{fig:mn_siml}.
-This implies that the correlation between the ${\rm S \Acute{e}rsic}$ index and halo mass is probably derived from the different black hole activities.
+This implies that the correlation between the ${\rm S \Acute{e}rsic}$ index and halo mass might be related to the different black hole activities.